Skip to the Main Content

 I think this abstract discussion is going round in circles (John may feel otherwise).
 So let’s look at some examples, shall we?

 How about John’s example, the speed of light?
 That sets a fundamental scale for velocities.
-Would a universe, with a different value for c, look different to its inhabitants?
+Would a universe, with a different value for cc, look different to its inhabitants?

-But this dimensionless ratio is, up to a trivial numerical factor, the fine structure constant, α.
-So changing c, while holding v fixed, is the same as changing α.
+But this dimensionless ratio is, up to a trivial numerical factor, the fine structure constant, α\alpha.
+So changing cc, while holding vv fixed, is the same as changing α\alpha.

 Indeed, as Aaron pointed out, the only things we ever measure are dimensionless ratios of this sort.
 It’s quite meaningless to talk about changing the values of dimensionful constant, except to the extent that doing so alters the values of dimensionless ratios of the sort discussed above.